 Electric or Hybrid

-This vehicle type is for landlords who are probably not planning to do much hands on remodeling or repairs themselves, but still need to frequently visit their properties which may require a distant drive.
+This type of landlord car is for those who are probably not planning to do much hands on remodeling or repairs themselves, but still need to frequently visit their properties for property management activities which may require a distant drive.
 If you plan to frequent a commute to your rental property to either meet with vendors, contractors, tenants, or just perform routine inspections, then this economical and eco friendly vehicle choice is probably for you.
 Electric vehicles can range from a simple plug-in Toyota Prius, up to a fancy Tesla Model S. Yes, you won’t be able to carry a sheet of drywall inside, but that’s not everyone’s desire to do so.
 Maybe once electric trucks like the Ford F150 Lightning or Rivian R1T become more ubiquitous and reasonably priced, electric trucks can be a great option for those who want to go electric and still utilize the benefits of a truck.

 * Bonus – Trailer *